HIWIN LOGO

 Talent Attraction and Retention

 Talent is crucial for the sustainable development of an enterprise.
 HIWIN adheres to the principles of “Professional Excellence, Working Enthusiasm, Ethics & Responsibility” in its management philosophy.
-The Company fosters a diverse, inclusive, respectful, and supportive work environment that promotes employee self-improvement.
-This approach attracts talented individuals from various disciplines who align with HIWIN’s organizational culture and values.
+The Company fosters a diverse, inclusive, respectful, and growth-oriented workplace environment.
+This approach attracts interdisciplinary talent who resonate with HIWIN’s organizational culture and values.

 Talent Acquisition Strategy